Ulick de Burgh, 1st Marquess of Clanricarde

-Ulick John de Burgh, 1st Marquess of Clanricarde (/'juːlɪk dəˈbəːr...klæn'rɪkɑːrd/ YOO-lik-_-də-BUR-_..._-klan-RIK-ard; 20 December 1802 – 10 April 1874), styled Lord Dunkellin (/dʌn'kɛlɪn/ dun-KEL-in) until 1808 and the Earl of Clanricarde from 1808 until 1825, was a British Whig politician who served as British Ambassador to Russia (1838–40), Postmaster General (1846–52) and Lord Keeper of the Privy Seal (1858).
+Ulick John de Burgh, 1st Marquess of Clanricarde (/'juːlɪk dəˈbəːr...klæn'rɪkɑːrd/ YOO-lik-_-də-BUR-_..._-klan-RIK-ard; 20 December 1802 – 10 April 1874), styled Lord Dunkellin (/dʌn'kɛlɪn/ dun-KEL-in) until 1808 and the Earl of Clanricarde from 1808 until 1825, was a British Whig politician who served as British Ambassador to Russia (1838–40), Postmaster General (1846–52) and Lord Privy Seal (1858).

 Background and education

 Born at Belmont, Hampshire, Clanricarde was the son of General The 13th Earl of Clanricarde and Elizabeth, daughter of Sir Thomas Burke, 1st Baronet.
 Henry, 1st Marquess of Clanricarde, was his uncle.
 He succeeded in the earldom in July 1808 at the age of five, on the death of his father.
 He was educated at Eton College.
 The young 14th Earl of Clanricarde was a member of the Anglican Church, like his father, although his mother was a Catholic.

 Lord Clanricarde was an active Freemason as a young man.
 While studying as an undergraduate at Christ Church, Oxford, he was initiated into the Apollo University Lodge No. 711 (later No. 357) of the United Grand Lodge of England on 15 November 1820.